DeCartography/docs/content/Challenges.md

 ---
-title: "Challenges"
+title: "Experiments as DeCartography"
 date: 2022-11-20T09:03:20-08:00
 draft: false
 ---

-We know that building a distributed oracle like DeCartography has many challenges, including withstanding various hacks, not being dominated by a simple majority, and having a skewed community of contributors (crowd workers).
+We recognize that there are many challenges in building a decentralized oracle like DeCartography, including resilience to various hacking and manipulation, not being dominated by a simple majority, and issues such as the Crowd-worker community being biased.

-We have been publicly building DeCartography since Jun 24-26, 2022 and are designing it while seeking input from the broader community.
+We have been building DeCartography as an open-source project since June 24, 2022, and designing it while seeking opinions from a broader community.

-Here are a handful of particular challenges we are aware of as well as steps we are taking to address them:
+Below are specific challenges we recognize and steps to address them:

-## Prevention of tampering
-Collaborative hacks (collusion) are a significant risk to open rating systems, and in order for DeCartography's social graph to be effective, such attempts must be countered.
+Attack-vector (Sybil attacks, collusion) is a significant risk for open evaluation systems, and DeCartography's social graph must counter such attempts to be effective.

-Currently, the program takes multiple steps to reduce the likelihood of such manipulation.
+We are currently taking several measures to reduce the possibility of such fraudulent manipulation:

-* All cloud workers will be required to sign in with Gitcoin Passport.
-This is a consolidation of multiple 1 person, 1 ID protocols, which allows the business to ensure 1 person, 1 ID.
+- **All Crowd-workers are required to sign in with [Gitcoin Passport](https://passport.gitcoin.co/)**.
+This is an integration of several 1Person, 1ID protocols, which can receive the uniqueness of the Crowd-worker as a Humanity Score.
+This allows DeCartography to reduce the risk of Sybil attacks.

-* These standards are in place to prevent the creation of large numbers of fake or disguised crowdworker accounts that could be used for fraudulent evaluations.

-* Second, DeCartography is not a majority-supported answer mechanism like many engagement-based ranking systems.
-Instead, it will use the peer prediction method
+- DeCartography is not a mechanism that determines by majority vote support like a ranking system.
+Instead, it uses [peer prediction method](https://pubsonline.informs.org/doi/abs/10.1287/mnsc.1050.0379).

-* For a person's answer to have a significant impact, people in different clusters must also agree.
+- For a Crowd-worker's answer to have a significant impact on the data it generates, Crowd-workers thought to belong to a different community from the individual must also agree.

-* Academic studies have shown that such bridging-based ranking can help identify healthier, higher quality content and reduce the risk of elevating biased content.
+Such bridging-based mechanisms have been shown in academic research to help capture higher quality responses and reduce the risk of a single community banding together to manipulate the oracle's results.

-* Newer accounts with a track record of quality contributions to responses will have a higher Commonsense Score, and newer accounts that do not yet have a track record of responses will have a lower Commonsense Score; the compensation DeCartography pays for end-user work is determined according to this "commonsense"; the higher the Commonsense Score, the more likely the account will be to receive a higher score.

-## Feedback?
-Ideas?
+Crowd-workers with a track record of submitting high-quality responses have a high Common Sense Score, while new Crowd-workers without response track record (haven't completed many tasks) have a low Common Sense Score.

+The rewards DeCartography pays to end users for their work are determined according to this "common sense."
+The higher the Common Sense Score of an account, the higher the potential to receive higher rewards.
+For more details, please see the mechanism of reward determination.

-We welcome your feedback on these and other risks and challenges, as well as ideas for addressing them, please contact us via DM [@DeCartography](https://twitter.com/DeCartography).
+We welcome feedback on these risks and challenges, as well as ideas to address them.